CSingendonk/wtf-/README.md

 ## 5. **Lack of Attribution and Possible Ownership Misrepresentation**

 - **Explicit “All Rights Reserved” licensing & attribution notice in user's original code:**
-  - User’s explicit licensing and attribution instructions [**Citation:** [ClientsideNetworkControl header comment](https://github.com/CSingendonk/ClientsideNetworkControl)]
+  - Chris’s explicit licensing and attribution instructions [**Citation:** [ClientsideNetworkControl header comment](https://github.com/CSingendonk/ClientsideNetworkControl)]

 - **Lack of any attribution or external credit on webstatus.dev’s side:**
   - webstatus.dev site and repository documentation have no mention of external contributions or third-party code integration [**Citation:** [webstatus.dev GitHub](https://github.com/GoogleChrome/webstatus.dev)]